gunakar576/Encryptix/README.md

 # Encryptix

-# Internship Projects at Encryptix SSO
+# Internship Projects at Encryptix

 Welcome to my internship portfolio!
 During my time at Encryptix , I worked on three end-to-end machine learning projects, each targeting a real-world classification problem.